When Life Feels Out of Rhythm

 POSTURE

 To practice, find a comfortable seat with a neutral spine.
-We love using the meditation set, as it’s the total package for comfort and support during seated meditation and pranayama ( yogic breath) practice.
+We love using the meditation set, as it’s the total package for comfort and support during seated meditation and pranayama practice.

 When to practice

-- Practice before breakfast to clear and balance your energy for the day ahead
+- Morning practice – before breakfast to harmonise energy for the day.

 While this practice is safe for most people, if you have asthma or COPD, you may find it harder to take longer breaths, so work with your comfort and keep your inhaler close by if you use one.
 If you have a pre-existing respiratory condition, please seek the advice of a respiratory specialist before taking part in this practice.